 Dylan has performed this song more than any other.

-Joe Cocker, Manfred Mann, Rod Stewart and Richie Havens are among the many artists to cover this song.
+Joe Cocker, Rick Nelson, Rod Stewart and Richie Havens are among the many artists to cover this song.
 Manfred Mann is the only artist besides Dylan to chart with it: Their version topped out at #101 in September 1966; Dylan's version made #33 in October.

 This was not released as a single in the UK.
 Manfred Mann's version hit #10 there in 1966.

 In a February 2000 interview with Rolling Stone magazine, presidential candidate Al Gore answered two questions by singing parts of this song.

 of The Righteous Brothers covered this on Damn Near Righteous